Aug. 31, 2023

 Interactive and Adaptive Environments

 Imagine a room that adapts in real-time to its occupants' needs, adjusting lighting, temperature, or even spatial configurations.
 Neural networks, combined with sensors and smart technologies, can create environments that learn from and adapt to human behaviour.
-Such spaces could anticipate needs, ensuring maximum comfort and functionality while minimizing resource use.
+Such spaces could expect needs, ensuring maximum comfort and functionality while minimizing resource use.

 Challenges in the Integration